-The estate is surrounded by beautifully tended gardens and acres of vineyards, and is particularly known for two things, its food; the kitchen, run by Chef Romain Gondras serves up some of the most innovative cuisine in the region, and its extensive spa which has two hammams, two saunas, a hot tub, various treatment and fitness rooms and a wide choice of Cinq Mondes body treatments.
+The estate is surrounded by beautifully tended gardens and acres of vineyards.
+It is particularly known for two things: its kitchen, run by Chef Romain Gondras, serves up some of the most innovative cuisine in the region, and its extensive spa has two hammams, two saunas, a hot tub, various treatment and fitness rooms, and a wide choice of Cinq Mondes body treatments.

-Between the château and its three neighbouring annexes there is a choice of over 40 rooms and suites.
-Most of them have a terrace or balcony from where you can enjoy views over the surrounding vineyards.
+Between the château and its three neighbouring annexes, there is a choice of over 40 rooms and suites.
+Check out all your options on the booking page here.

-The château itself is of course very beautiful and you can choose to spend your days strolling through the gardens and surrounding vineyards, or using one of its many excellent facilities: its outdoor swimming pool, its spa and gym, or at its fine restaurant and lounges, which include a smoking lounge with cigar bar.
+The château itself is of course very beautiful and you can choose to spend your days strolling through the gardens and surrounding vineyards, or using one of its many excellent facilities: its outdoor swimming pool, its spa and gym, or its fine restaurant and lounges, which include a smoking lounge with a cigar bar.

 Near to the wonderful city of Bordeaux and in the heart of the Aquitaine Dordogne, Château Hotel Grand Barrail has a fitting location for such a gorgeous property.

 The highlight of the immediate area is of course the nearby town of Saint-Emillion, a UNESCO world heritage site, it is famed equally for its historical sites as for its wines.

 It has also a strong religious heritage; with it being on the ancient pilgrimage route of Santiago de Compostela it has a wealth of medieval churches and monasteries dating as far back as the 11th century.

-It is a beautiful town to stroll around, small and easy to manage but containing more than a few quality restaurants and interesting sites.
+It is a beautiful town to stroll around, small and easy to manage but contains more than a few quality restaurants and interesting sites.
 Make sure you visit the underground section too; the catacombs and the incredible underground church.

 The estates separated in 1956 and in 1972 the vineyard and the château too separated, with the latter becoming a hotel.
 Though it still lends its name to one of the many fine wines of the Bordeaux wine region; the Château Grand Barrail Lamarzelle Figeac, it is now more well known for being one of the premier hotels of the Bordeaux Right Bank.

 The original owner was a keen traveller to Arab lands, especially to what is now Saudi Arabia, and he seemingly came back inspired by the art and architecture of that region.

-Address: Route de Libourne
+- Route de Libourne